Profile: Sheikh Mukhtar Robow (Abu Mansur)

-Sheikh Mukhtar Robow, also known as Abu Mansur, is the deputy leader of al Shabaab and is a former spokesman for the group.
+Sheikh Mukhtar Robow, also known as Abu Mansur, is the deputy leader of al Shabaab and a former spokesman for the group.
 Robow was one of the original founders of al Shabaab.
+He reportedly turned himself in to the Somali government in July 2013, but his defection is unconfirmed.
 He was added to the United States Treasury Department’s Office of Foreign Assets Control (OFAC) Specially Designated Global Terrorist (SDGT) list under Executive Order 13224 on November 20, 2008.
 The State Department authorized a reward of up to $5 million for information leading to his location on June 7, 2012.
 The United Nations has not designated him as a terrorist.

 He is from Baidoa in the Bay region of Somalia, where his Rahanweyn clan holds overwhelming influence.
 Contrary to most reports, OFAC lists Robow as a native of Huddur (Xudur) in Bakool region.
 It also notes that he has used the alias Mukhtar Abdullahi Ali on an Eritrean passport with a birthplace of Keren, Eritrea.
 He established the first militant Islamist training camp in Somalia, al Hudda, in Huddur in 1996.
 Robow reportedly left Somalia in 2000 to train with the Taliban in Afghanistan, returning to Somalia after the Taliban fell from power.
 In 2003, he helped create al Shabaab from the remnants of al Ittihad al Islamiya, although the group remained effectively dormant until Ethiopia occupied Somalia at the end of 2006.
 He served as a prominent military commander for the Islamic Courts Union in its fight against the ruling coalition of warlords.